RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/README.md

-* An organizational website containing detailed resources on every aspect of cryonics is maintained.
+* **An organizational website containing detailed resources on every aspect of cryonics** is maintained.
 This website includes an extensive technical library, links to other websites with relevant information, complete contractual paperwork, curriculum vitae of personnel as well as Officers and Directors, SOPs and lay-level descriptions of procedures.
 Blog-type hypertext linkage should be used if feasible.
 The website also contains a feedback area where comments from validated clients can be logged indefinitely and viewed by the general public without undue editing, as well as comments from visitors to the site who are not clients.
 The client’s ID# can serve as his/her password.

-* Financial records are maintained by a competent bookkeeper and are reviewed yearly by a licensed CPA.
+* **Financial records are maintained by a competent bookkeeper and are reviewed yearly by a licensed CPA**.
 These records are posted on the website and made available as hard copy in a timely fashion to clients who request them.

-* Training and teaching materials are made available to clients who request them at the cost of copying and mailing these materials.
+* **Training and teaching materials are made available to clients who request them at the cost of copying and mailing these materials**.
 In the case of large volumes of material, a reasonable handling fee may be added to the cost of these documents which the client pays.

-* All aspects of the organization’s operations which are to be confidential are defined in the bylaws of the organization and the Bylaws are publicly available via the Internet and as hard copy upon request by any client for a modest fee to cover duplication, shipping and handling.
-Failure to disclose in any area not specified in the Bylaws is grounds for removal of any Officers, Directors, or employees who conceal activities or events material to any aspect of the organization’s operations.
+* **All aspects of the organization’s operations which are to be confidential are defined in the bylaws of the organization and the Bylaws are publicly available via the Internet and as hard copy upon request by any client for a modest fee to cover duplication, shipping and handling.** Failure to disclose in any area not specified in the Bylaws is grounds for removal of any Officers, Directors, or employees who conceal activities or events material to any aspect of the organization’s operations.

-* Patient Case Reports and Patient Case Histories are prepared as needed and in a timely fashion.
-In the early days of the organization when only one or at most a few patients are being cryopreserved per year a full Case Report should be prepared and published.
+* **Patient Case Reports and Patient Case Histories are prepared as needed and in a timely fashion.** In the early days of the organization when only one or at most a few patients are being cryopreserved per year a full Case Report should be prepared and published.
 This is done because quality is strongly related to volume and further, each case is likely to be different during the start-up period.
 A Case Report is not only a full documentation of procedures used on the patient as well the rationale for those procedures, it is also an analysis (within the limits of current understanding) of the outcome of the case including discussions of problems, equipment failures, and areas or specific suggestions for improving future cases.